 What Are Bollinger Bands and How Do They Work?

 - Bollinger Bands are a popular indicator that traders use to help determine overbought and oversold levels.
 Many traders also like using RSI.
 Bollinger Bands gives more of a visual view, so it's all a matter of preference which indicator that you prefer.

 The stock market is a tug of war between buyers and sellers.
 As a result, traders are looking for tools to give them the upper hand.
-The goal of every trader is to make money (try our stock picks free for 14 days).
+The goal of every trader is to make money (try our stock picks free).

 In order to do that, you want to use the tools at your disposal.
 In essence, there are many tools for you to choose from.
 However, you don't want to have too many.

 In order to make sure you aren't using too many trading tools, open a practice account and find what works best for you.
 Read our post on how to open a brokerage account.

 1. Basics of Bollinger Bands